How to Create Your First C/C++ Fuzz Test

 it is time to create our first fuzz test.
-To do so we recommend using our “Fuzz This Function” helper.
+To do so, we recommend using our “Fuzz This Function” helper.
 “Fuzz This Function” is a decorator that appears over function definitions and allows you to quickly set up fuzzing for the corresponding function.

-A common workflow is to inspect already existing unit tests, find the functions they are testing and then use “Fuzz this function” on these function definitions.
+A common workflow is to inspect already existing unit tests, find the functions they are testing, and then use “Fuzz This Function” on these function definitions.
 “Fuzz This Function” automatically takes care of including required headers and linking the fuzz target against the correct libraries.

 In the case of CppCMS there are many unit tests in the “tests” subfolder.
-For this tutorial we want to fuzz test the built in json parser.
+For this tutorial, we want to fuzz test the built in JSON parser.
 The corresponding unit test is defined in json_test.cpp:

-The function json::value::load() is the function being tested, so we go to its definition and make use of “Fuzz this Function”
+The function json::value::load() is the function being tested, so we go to its definition and make use of “Fuzz This Function”

-Clicking on “Fuzz this function” will automatically generate a minimal fuzz target for you.
+Clicking on “Fuzz This Function” will automatically generate a minimal fuzz target for you.
 For CppCMS json::value::load() it looks like this:

 This still needs some fine tuning.
 While we at Code Intelligence are working hard to further automate the process of generating fully working fuzz targets for C++ (as we have already done for different frameworks, such as Springboot).
 Most of the time the remaining manual effort is very low.
 In this example, we only need to change the type of the incoming random data from const uint8_t * to const char * and fill in the missing method arguments.
 The complete fuzz target then looks like this:

-Manual Fuzz Test creation
+Manual Fuzz Test Creation

 Fuzz Targets can be created manually with CI Fuzz.
 To do so, click on the “Add Fuzz Test” button in the sidebar menu.

 Click on API Fuzz Test to create a fuzz test which targets a function call, then create the fuzz target by filling out the “New API Fuzz Test” Form.

 Run arguments will be passed to the fuzzer during runtime.
-Most of the time these can stay empty
+Most of the time, these can stay empty.

 The Build Flags are important for the compilation of the fuzz target.
 With “Fuzz This Function” these would be filled out automatically for you.
-With Manual Fuzz Target Creation you have to fill in the include paths -I, library paths -L and libraries -l needed to build the fuzz target.
-Enter one Build flag per line, like this example for cppcms:
+With "Manual Fuzz Target Creation", you have to fill in the included paths -I, library paths -L and libraries -l needed to build the fuzz target.
+Enter one build flag per line, like this example for cppcms:

 After saving the fuzz target configuration, click on the fuzz test you created in the fuzz tests sidebar.
 Then click on “GO TO FILE” to edit the fuzz target.

 Read next: Run your first C++ Fuzz Test